Modelling the galaxy-halo connection with semi-recurrent neural networks: Discussion

 \subsection{Metallicity}

-We find that the complete networks roughly predict the mass-weighted stellar metallicity of all galaxies as a function of time, recovering the relations between stellar mass and metallicity, albeit with subtly smaller scatter.
+We find that the complete networks roughly predict the mass-weighted stellar metallicity of all galaxies as a function of time, recovering the relations between stellar mass and metallicity, albeit with smaller scatter.
 High metallicity objects have their metallicity underestimated, which can be attributed to low sampling of the most metal-rich galaxies, or poor prediction of the star formation variability which weighs it.

-While the \ac{rfr} test shows halo mass and formation time to control its final value, the omission of the time-dependent overdensity, circular velocity or radial skew undermines the ability to predict the scatter in this metallicity, and \ac{zh} variations.
+The omission of time-dependent overdensity, circular velocity or radial skew undermines the ability to predict the scatter in the final metallicity and \ac{zh} variations.
 Overdensity and skew are environmental variables, providing measures of the concentration of the local mass distribution, and the density bias towards or away from the target subhalo, respectively.
 As functions of time, they measure the development of the most significant subhalo interaction events.

-The influence of the skew on \ac{zh} scatter is significant, as it may be tracing the infall of subhalos, whose relation to the target's mass and environment adds to the likelihood of the halo progenitor hoarding star-forming or metal-rich gas; however its distinct nature from the mass-weighted metallicity could suggest that the skew is exceptionally important for smaller star formation events, being most illustrative of minor mergers and interactions.